lee-janice/nyc_school_funding/README.md

 - the mean ENI for schools with inactive PTAs is 0.90, and
 - the mean ENI for schools with missing PTA data is 0.81.

-Because schools with missing data fall between active and inactive schools in terms of student demographics, we conclude that imputing missing values as zero would introduce significant bias.
+Because schools with missing data fall between active and inactive schools in terms of ENI, we conclude that imputing missing values as zero would introduce significant bias.
 Consequently, all analyses for SY 2024-25 exclude the 322 schools with missing data.

 Additionally, we exclude observations where the calculated end balance (start balance + income – expenditures) deviates from the reported end balance by both:

 - More than 5% relative difference; AND
 - An absolute dollar value exceeding $50,000.

-See the section on Data anomalies below for additional analyses.
+See the section on Data anomalies below for additional analyses on anomolous transactions.

 ### Severe financial inequities